ssllabs/ssllabs-scan/ssllabs-api-docs.md

 If the server is overloaded (a condition that is not a result of the client's behaviour), the 529 status code will be used instead.
 This is not a situation we wish to be in.
 If you encounter it, take a break and come back after at least 30 minutes of sleep.

-All successful API calls contain the response header `X-ClientMaxAssessments`, which contains the maximum allowed number of active assessments for the invoking client.
-It is recommended that, every time you receive a response, you also update your internal limit.
+All successful API calls contain response headers `X-Max-Assessments` and `X-Current-Assessments`.
+They can be used to calculate how many new assessments can be submitted.
+It is recommended that clients update their internal state after each complete response.

-Server may send zero, one or more global and client-specific messages using the `X-Message` response header.
-Such messages should always be propagated to the user, or logged when executing in non-interactive mode.
-The appropriate log level for server messages is NOTICE.

 ### Protocol Evolution ###